What Makes A Smart City Truly Smart?

-Invest in Denmark and its sister organization Copenhagen Capacity would like to invite you to a thought provoking Roundtable on Smart Cities on 12th May 6:30-8:30 PM, in conjunction with the Internet of Things World Forum.
+Invest in Denmark and it's sister organization Copenhagen Capacity would like to invite you to a thought provoking Roundtable on Smart Cities on 12th May 6:30-8:30 PM, in conjunction with the Internet of Things World Forum.
 The aim is to share ideas and insights on the use of the data created by smart cities – going beyond connecting devices to making sense of the data produced while balancing citizens’ needs and security concerns.

 A leading, livable lab

 Copenhagen ranks in the top 10 smart cities worldwide, and leads the way as a recognized leading green capital.
-It has the ambitions goals to be 1st carbon neutral capital by 2020.
+It has the ambitious goal to be 1st carbon neutral capital by 2020.
 Denmark aims to be fossil fuel independent by 2050.
 Denmark has 3 out of 10 mid-sized smartest cities in the European Union.
 These cities are looking for new solutions and are open, lead users of new technologies.
 Once proven at scale, technologies can be easily scaled on a European level from Denmark.

 - Opening & welcome